Rothamsted/knetminer/aratiny/README.md

 ## Troubleshooting

-  * The two commands above rebuild the aratiny project taking dependencies from Maven artefactories.
+  * The two commands above rebuild the aratiny project taking dependencies from Maven artifactories.
 If something doesn't work, you can try to first build the whole `knetminer/` project (`mvn install` from the git-cloned directory), but you will need [NPM](https://www.npmjs.com/) installed for that.

-  * In cases like API stopped with Ctrl-C (and not with the Enter key), retrying to run the API again might complain that Neo4 or Jetty are still running.
+  * In cases like the API stopped with Ctrl-C (and not with the Enter key), retrying to run the API again might complain that Neo4 or Jetty are still running.
 You can try to fix this issue by looking at the running processes:
 `ps -efa |grep neo4j`, or `ps -efa |grep jetty`.
 If you see that there is still a neo4j process, kill its PID (reported by the `ps` command.
-Same for jetty, but pay attention to not killing the UI Jetty (`ps` output mentions either `aratiny-ws` or `aratiny-client`).
+Same for jetty, but pay attention to not killing the Jetty server that is running the UI (`ps` output mentions either `aratiny-ws` or `aratiny-client`).